-The IAF Hall of Fame is intended to create a standing forum of personalities that have contributed substantially to the progress of space science, technology, and space benefits to mankind, within the framework of the IAF activities.
+The IAF Hall of Fame is intended to create a standing forum of personalities that have contributed substantially to the progress of space science, technology, and space benefits to mankind.
 It will consist of a permanent gallery of these personalities, including a citation, biographical information, and a picture, in a special part of the IAF web presence.

 Who may nominate?

 Outstanding contribution to the advancement of astronautics in a specific field (science, technology, management, applications…) within the framework of the IAF activities or lifetime achievements.

 The nomination should contain: – A citation of the merits honoured (one sentence) – A biography of the nominee including, i.e., the person’s profile, career achievements and history, education, list of publications, etc. – At least 2 letters of support by personalities qualified to nominate addressing contributions of the nominee to the advancement of astronautics

 Number of recipients and Expiration of Nomination:

 Up to ten recipients will be awarded every year.
 A submission which is not successful in any given year may be resubmitted for later years.